 Past performance may not be a reliable guide to future performance.
 Periods of greater than one year have been annualized.
 The performance data do not take account of the commissions and costs incurred on the issue and redemption of units.
 Changes in exchange rates may have an adverse effect on the value price or income of the product.
+Performance is shown net of fund and share class fees.
 It is not possible to invest directly in an index.

-Relative Quarterly Impact (%)
+Relative Quarterly Impact (%)2